dstar55/100-words-design-patterns-java/README.md

 ##### <a id="State"></a>State
 * Motivation

-Imagine that we need to implement state machine.
-We started with few states, and few simple conditions for those states.
+Imagine that we need to implement a state machine.
+We begin with a few states, and a few simple conditions for those states.
-Our initial State machine is implemented using if/else blocks, which are checking current state and perform appropriate behavior.
+Our initial State machine is implemented using if/else blocks, which are checking the current state and which perform the appropriate actions.

-But over the time, number of states increased.
-In addition the conditions how to reach certain state became more complex.
+But, the number of states gradually increases over time.
+In addition, the conditions for reaching certain states become more complex.
-Our if/else based state machine has more and more if/else blocks and it became really hard to maintain, to extent, to debug such a code base.
+Our 'if/else' – based state machine has more and more 'if/else' blocks and it becomes really difficult to maintain and debug such a code base.

-Is there more elegant way to implement State Machine ?
+Is there a more elegant way to implement the State Machine?

-Another approach would be that for every possible state, separate class where state related behavior over the common interface will be implemented.
+Another approach would be that, for every possible state, a separate class is implemented over a common  interface, with the state related behavior.
-The Context class will contain a reference to an state object that represents its current state.
+The Context class will contain a reference to a state object, which represents its current state.
-Instead of performing a behavior on its own, the context will delegate the execution to the state object.
+Instead of acting on its own, the context will delegate the execution to the state object.
-To change the context's state, one would pass another state object to the context.
+To change the state of the context, one would pass another state object to the context.

-This solution is example of the State pattern.
+This solution is an example of the State pattern.

-State pattern, allow an object to alter its behavior when its internal state changes.
+The State pattern allows an object to alter its behavior when its internal state changes.

 * Story

 Behavior depends on its state.

-Pregnancy is time of great physical and emotional change for women.
+Pregnancy is a time of great physical and emotional change for women.
-Everything from the size of her belly to the speed at which her heart beats will change over the nine months leading up to childbirth.
+Everything from the size of her belly to the speed at which her heart beats will change over the nine months leading up to the childbirth.
-Partly the result of hormonal fluctuations and partly the physical strain of carrying extra body weight, pregnant women can expect to buy new bras, search for ways to alleviate swollen ankles, gasp for breath after climbing a few stairs, and marvel at how quickly their nails grow.
+Partly as the result of hormonal fluctuations, and partly due to the physical strain of carrying extra body weight, pregnant women can expect to buy new bras, search for ways to alleviate swollen ankles, gasp for breath after climbing a few stairs, and marvel at how quickly their nails grow.

 * Image